 Crowns and bows wore out the quickest and are now getting very difficult to find, especially gold and gold-filled.

-The stem and sleeve often go ignored for years and will be cleaned and adjusted or replaced if necessary.
+The pendant parts often go ignored for years but will be cleaned, adjusted and replaced if necessary.

 All dial and cosmetic work is done during the servicing of the watch and none are offered as separate services.